-A health reimbursement arrangement, or HRA, is not health insurance.
-It refers to a legal arrangement between an employer and their employees to reimburse for medical expenses and/or health insurance premiums on a tax-free basis.
+ICHRA health insurance is a type of health reimbursement arrangement, or HRA that allows employers to reimburse employees for health insurance tax-free.
+ICHRA Plans refer to a legal arrangement between an employer and their employees to reimburse for medical expenses and/or health insurance premiums on a tax-free basis.
 The individual coverage HRA (ICHRA) is one of only two types of HRAs (the other is QSEHRA) which allows employers to reimburse employees tax-free for qualified individual insurance premiums.

 The ICHRA requires employees and their dependents to be enrolled in a qualified health plan for each month the employee and their family members are reimbursed through ICHRA.
 While there are several ways to meet this requirement, not all health plans can be integrated with ICHRA.

 ICHRA health insurance: what qualifies?